Tailor's bunion: Diagnosis

 Tailor's bunion is easily diagnosed because the protrusion is visually apparent.
 X-rays may be ordered to help the surgeon find out the severity of the deformity.

-Types of Tailor's bunions
+Types

 Type 1: The head of the 5th metatarsal is thickened and enlarged.

 Type 2: A 5th metatarsal with an increased lateral curve and a normal fourth and fifth inter-metatarsal angle.

 Type 3: Has the greatest lateral angular disposition of the 5th metatarsal compared to the 4th metatarsal, this phenomenon increases the 4th and 5th inter-metatarsal angles.
 This is generally the most symptomatic type of Tailor's bunion.

 Type 4: A combination of at least two types of bunionettes (TB).

 Lesser toe deformities leading to falls

 Five studies examined associations between falls and foot disorders.
 Significant associations were found between falls and plantar fasciitis, corns or bunions and lesser toe deformity (such as Tailor's bunions).
 The results of these studies show that "Older people who fell were more likely to have foot pain, hallux valgus, and lesser toe deformity".